Code-Institute-Submissions/StephenJ2020-Sportmaster_JanResub/README.md

 # Project Overview
 ___
 ## Project Description
 **Code Institute: Full Stack Frameworks with Django - Milestone 4 Project**

+The Milestone 4 project assignment is to build a full-stack site based around business logic used to control a centrally-owned dataset.
+To set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.
+I have the option to choose from one of the following two scenarios or to come up with my own idea:
+.
+Build a ﬁtness subscription application
+.
+Build a site to sell your graphic design services

+I have decided to create a

 ## Project Requirements